Course Catalog

 Lock Fields on a Course Catalog

 Any field that displays on the Course editor can be locked to limit edits made by other users.
 When locked on the Course Catalog, attributes for Grading Tasks and Standards remain editable on both the Course Master and Course.
-However, deletion of existing data on the Course (assigned grading tasks, assessments, etc.) is NOT possible, even if the user has the correct tool rights.
+However, deletion of existing data on the Course (assigned grading tasks, assessments, etc.) is NOT possible, even when the user has the correct tool rights.

 When an item is marked to be locked, changes made to the Course Master are pushed to the courses in the selected calendars.
 The locked items cannot be modified on the Course except for the following.
 Behavior for locking these fields is noted below: